China still mostly closed down as virus deaths pass 1,000

 US SUSPENDS VISA SERVICES, EVACUEES SET TO LEAVE QUARANTINE

-Among a growing number of travel restrictions, the U.S. said that, as of Monday, it had suspended regular visa services at the embassy in Beijing and consulates general in Chengdu, Guangzhou, Shanghai and Shenyang.
+Among the growing number of travel restrictions, the U.S. said that, as of Monday, it is suspending regular visa services at the embassy in Beijing and consulates general in Chengdu, Guangzhou, Shanghai and Shenyang.
 The Consulate General in Wuhan has already been closed and its staff evacuated.

 Meanwhile, nearly 200 evacuees prepared Tuesday to end their two-week quarantine at a Southern California military base where they have been living since flying out of China.